Datona-Labs/datona/Example-KYC.md

 ### 5. Inform the trading platform that you've accepted the request

 Now that the contract has been deployed and the vault created, the Owner needs to inform the Requester of the contract address and where the data is held by sending a Smart Data Access Response.

+*Note, this step is not strictly required.
+The Requester can use datona-lib's `subscribe` function to monitor the blockchain for new contracts that match the runtime bytecode in the request.
+The Verifier and Regulator can also do this.*

 ```
 $ datona acceptRequest request $contract $vaultUrl $vaultServerId --key owner